Adroiti/docs-for-code-review-tools/Bandit-B503.md

-Pattern: Use of insecure SSL/TLS defaults
+Pattern: Use of insecure SSL/TLS as default method value

 Issue: -